veselkamarinova/scrapyd-stats-collector/README.md

 $ black .
 ```

-1. Ensure your MySQL server is running and accessible with the credentials provided in the `.env` file.
+1. Ensure your MySQL server is running and accessible with the credentials provided in the `.venv` file.

 2. Run the `processing_logs.py` script to fetch job logs, process them, and store the statistics in the database:
     ```sh